DeMaCS-UNICAL/BrainyBot/README.md

    For more information check the official repository for the Tappy Server Module: https://github.com/DeMaCS-UNICAL/tappy-original/

-3. Run the ScreenshotServer application on PH, and tap its start button.
+3. If you don't want to/can't connect PH to C via ADB, run the ScreenshotServer application on PH, and tap its start button.
 Write down the IP address of PH.

 4. Change the IP addresses of the ScreenshotServer and the